qutheory/docsv2/docs/replica/storage.md

 # Replica Storage

 !!! warning
-    All replicas uses ephemeral storage
+    All replicas use ephemeral storage

 ## Ephemeral storage